 - Scrape the strained yogurt into a container for storage.
 Mix in the salt.

-- Store in the fridge and use within one week.
+- Store in the fridge and use within two weeks.
+See the sections above for different serving options.

 - The whey can be added to smoothies, used for baking or as a culture for other ferments.
-Here’s my favourite ways to use up whey.
+Here are my favourite ways to use up whey.

-Keywords: Lebanese, Mediterranean, Greek yogurt, labneh, strained yogurt, breakfast, dessert, snack, spread
+Keywords: Lebanese, Mediterranean, Greek yogurt, labneh, strained yogurt, breakfast, dessert, snack, spread, gluten-free, keto, low-fat